-I laugh when I hear this, as I’ve heard it so many times from people who have gone on to surprise and amaze themselves.
-Everyone who has the goal of improving their self confidence believes deep down that they are beyond help, because they’ve felt this way all their lives and can’t imagine it changing.
-And it does change, every time.
-Not because I’m some kind of magician, but because the human heart and mind respond predictably to heartfelt encouragement, genuine positive feedback, and the undeniable truth about one’s true value and potential.
+I laugh when I hear this, as I’ve heard it so many times.
+It seems that many people believes that they are beyond help, because they’ve felt this way all their lives and can’t imagine it changing.
+And it does change.
+The human heart and mind respond predictably to heartfelt encouragement, genuine positive feedback, and the undeniable truth about one’s true value as a human being (to be fair, there are some innately negative traits that humans tend to possess, but the innate value of a life itself shouldn't be in question).

-Here are some ways that I work with my clients on building their confidence, that I hope will help you too:
+Here are some ways that I work with my clients, that I hope will help you too:

 1) Watch and change your language